-The motivation to go green has not only increasingly become part of many company’s corporate social responsibility but also as an aspect of remaining relevant in the future business environment.
-Besides, there are more and more environmental concerns that can only be addressed through green initiatives in terms of production, servicing and manufacturing.
+The motivation to go green has not only increasingly become part of many company’s corporate social responsibilities but also as an aspect of remaining relevant in the future business environment.
+Besides, there are more and more environmental concerns that can only be addressed through green initiatives in terms of production, servicing, and manufacturing.

 Companies are therefore seeking more innovative methods of promoting eco-friendly environments by integrating green practices in their business functions.
 The following are the top companies that are taking the lead in incorporating eco-friendly practices by going green.